bytescale/bytescale-upload-widget/README.md

 [Upload.io](https://upload.io) is a file upload & file transformation platform, designed for web apps.

-The following provides a working file & image uploader UI component, with a JavaScript callback for the uploaded file URLs — files are hosted on [Upload.io](https://upload.io).
+Example includes a JavaScript callback for your uploaded file URLs — hosted on [Upload.io](https://upload.io).

 Give it a try!